Documentation

 • Run Every Period

-When first creating a scheduled request, set the date and time for when the first event will take place.
+Next Event Date.
+This is where you set the date and time for when the first event will take place.
 Once the first event has happened, this field will display the date and time of the next scheduled event.

 After a scheduled request has been completed and there are no more recurrences to create a new request, the status is changed to Expired.